overfl0/Pythia/README.md

 Current status: Finishing touches before 1.0.
 You can use it right now - it's stable.
 Yes, really.

 If you are serious about using Pythia, see [the issues page](https://github.com/overfl0/Pythia/issues) and especially [this one](https://github.com/overfl0/Pythia/issues/9).
-You can contact me to ask for planned changes, on [Frontline's Discord channel](https://discordapp.com/invite/TckWzF9).
+You can contact me to ask for planned changes, on [Pythia's Discord server](https://discord.gg/Pp6ac56).
 I don't bite :).

 Example usage
 ------